plating, anodizing, & finishing Q&As since 1989

 - Christiansted, St. Croix, US Virgin Islands

 I clean the copper with muriatic (commercial-grade hydrochloric) acid and rinse with soft water or not at all, then heat the pot as quickly as reasonable so there's not much time for oxidation to build up.
 I rub the solder on the pot with plenty of sal ammoniac powder.
 When the solder starts to melt, I wipe with cotton rags to get a smooth coat.
 Mostly, it's easier than it sounds.
-If a patch won't wet, steel wool [linked by editor to product info at Rockler] fixes that.
+If a patch won't wet, 0000 steel wool [affil. link] fixes that.
 Keep some handy.

 - Kendall Park, New Jersey